seanpm2001/tkdnn_detection_node/README.md

 # Detection Node

 This is a node for the Learning Loop wich provides an RESTful API for edge devices to retrieve inferences.
-It is intended to run on NVidia Jetson (>= r32.4.4) by utilizing TKDNN for now.
+It is intended to run on NVidia Jetson (>= r32.4.4) by utilizing TKDNN.

 # Features